Low Calorie Waffle Recipes

 Zucchini Low Calorie Waffles

 Zucchini bread waffles are a fun twist on breakfast.
-They turn your morning into a fresh garden experience.
+They always turn my mornings into a fresh garden experience.
 With only 75 calories per serving, they’re a tasty, guilt-free choice.

 Here’s how to make your zucchini waffles:

-These zucchini waffles are packed with nutrition.
-They have 4.5g of protein, 6.5g of carbs, and 1g of fiber per serving.
+These zucchini waffles have 4.5g of protein, 6.5g of carbs, and 1g of fiber per serving.
 They’re quick to make, ready in just 45 minutes.
-Enjoy them plain or with your favorite toppings for a delicious garden-fresh breakfast.

 Carrot Cake Low Calorie Waffles

 Turn your carrot cake breakfast into a guilt-free treat with these beta-carotene waffles.
-They have all the taste of carrot cake but with fewer calories.
-They’re great for a sweet start to your day without the extra calories.
+They have all the sweet taste of carrot cake but with fewer calories.

 Here’s how to make your carrot cake breakfast waffles: